dadaismee/vs_blog/src/blog/phd-draft/index.md

 4. *Agent-based simulation:* to complement our analytical model, agent-based simulation is employed to capture the complex dynamics of strategy evolution in a population of non-epistemic agents who only respond to environmental cues and "learn from experience" with a form of *reinforcement learning*.
 These simulations allow for the exploration of factors such as informational translucency of environment, learning mechanisms, and cognitive constraints, providing empirical grounding for theoretical claims.

 5. *Philosophical reflection:* The results of modeling and simulation are interpreted through the lens of social ontology and philosophy of science.
-This includes evaluating the metaphysical status of emergent social kinds, the naturalization of proto-normativity, and the implications for social science.
+This includes evaluating the metaphysical status of emergent social kinds, the naturalization of proto-normativity, and the implications for social science theory building.

-This mixed-methods approach balances formal rigor with conceptual clarity and empirical relevance, enabling a robust investigation of the evolutionary emergence of proto-normativity.

 ## Novelty of the research

-This dissertation offers several novel contributions to the study of social normativity and social ontology:
+This dissertation offers several novel contributions to the study of social normativity, social ontology and philosophy of social science:

 - *Conceptual innovation:* the introduction and rigorous development of the *ontic/epistemic correlation* distinction as a key explanatory tool for understanding the evolutionary transition from reactive to belief-mediated conditional strategies is original.
 This distinction clarifies the cognitive and ecological mechanisms like niche construction underlying the emergence of advanced cognitive architectures capable of proto-normativity.

-- *Integrative modeling:* by combining evolutionary game theory with agent-based simulations, the research provides a mechanistic account of how epistemic conditional strategies could have evolved naturally from simpler reactive behaviors, filling a notable gap in existing literature.
+- *Integrative modeling:* by combining evolutionary game theory with agent-based simulations, the research provides a mechanistic account of how epistemic conditional strategies could have evolved naturally from simpler reactive behaviors, filling a gap in existing literature.

 - *Naturalistic grounding of Guala’s theory:* the dissertation extends Guala’s *rules-in-equilibrium* framework by explicating its naturalistic foundations, thereby bridging unified social ontology with evolutionary and cognitive science.

+- *Support for institutions as natural kinds*: the dissertation supports the thesis that social institutions are mind-independent natural kinds, which do incorporated epistemic element affecting its shape and function.
+By providing a mechanistic model of emergence of epistemic correlation devices from ontic ones, we show how institutions can be both grounded in natural evolutionary processes and have a mind-dependent interactive component.

 Thorough literature reviews in respective chapters confirm that no prior work has combined these conceptual, formal, and empirical elements in a unified investigation of the evolutionary emergence of epistemic belief-mediated conditional strategies within a naturalistic social ontology.